brownsend/node/privatenode.md

 `-PrivateApiToken` your admin token, which will be used to Configure the DID-Whitelist of the PrivateNode.
 Detailed DID-Whitelist configuration can be found in step 5.

+`-PrivateMode` Set `true` if the server private node; otherwise, set `false`.

+`-PrivateMode` Set `true` if the server private node; otherwise, set `false`.

+`-ProfileStoreMode` Specify the port for receiving API requests.
+Set to -1 in most cases since the edge node is seldom used as a client.

 **Step 4.
-Web client applications related (optional)**

-To support web client applications, you need to specify the `-announce` and `-peer` with _WSS_ protocol address with a domain name.
+Install Nginx**

 1. Prepare a domain name.
-2. Configure a proxy to verify the certificate, convert the _WSS_ protocol to _WS_ and forward it to the edge node listen port.
+2. Configure a proxy to verify the certificate, convert the https protocol and forward it to the private server listen port.

     You can find more about _Nginx_ proxy configurations [here](https://phoenixnap.com/kb/how-to-install-nginx-on-ubuntu-20-04).